 Attendance is hugely important.
-It sets good routines, demonstrates to employers and universities that you are serious about your studies and that you are organised and reliable.
+It sets good routines, demonstrates to employers and universities that students are serious about your studies and that you are organised and reliable.

-Attendance at sixth form is measured slightly different to rest of the school.
+Attendance at sixth form is measured slightly differently to the rest of the school.

-For the start of the year, until usually the October half term, students are expected to attend tutor time every morning at 8.50am.
+From the start of the year, until some time in October, students in both Years 12 and 13 are expected to attend tutor time every morning at 8.50am.

-We will then inform students when daily tutor time ends and then we move to one-to-one tutor meetings.
-This is a chance for students to meet with their tutors, talk about their progress, targets, careers, university and any other important topics.
+After this initial period we move to a full tutor group session once a week with one-to-one meetings for students on a rota basis.
+This is a chance for students to meet with their tutors, or another member of the W6 team, talk about their progress, targets, careers, university and any other important topics.

 Tutors will inform students of their appointment slots.
-It is incredibly important that students do not miss their appointment as it has a knock on impact on meeting with others.
+It is incredibly important that students do not miss their appointment as it has a knock on impact on meetings with others.